hackbg/fadroma/README.md

 # fadroma

-Contains the `contract!` macro and its modules, `state!`, `message!`, `messages!`, `handle!` and `query!`.
+Contains the `contract!` macro.

-The aim of these macros is to reduce the boilerplate around writing CosmWasm contracts, leaving just the actual business logic in view.
+The aim of this macro is to cut away all the repetitive boilerplate code around writing CosmWasm contracts, leaving just the actual implementation in view.

 ## Example usage